Zoomed Image

 Tip: The Subject field is the most important setting for a new form.
 If it is set incorrectly, the wrong fields will be available for insertion and the form may not display data correctly.

 Warning: Changing the Form Name of an existing form can break references from other forms that embed it as a subform via a Form Container field.
-Before renaming, check the Form References tab to see what depends on this form.
+Before renaming, check the Form References tab (labelled References in the Form Editor) to see what depends on this form.

 Tip: Leave Width and Height blank unless you have a specific reason to set them.
 Automatic sizing adapts to the user's browser window and works well in most cases.